ole-sc/ole-sc.github.io/_posts/2025-02-04-a-paper-a-day.md

 This is a nice application of using centrality measures.
 In the end, the authors hope that more efficient algorithms can be created and I am interested what algorithms exist today and if they are still based on this concept.

+## 25. Multi-Valued Model for Generating Complex Chaos and Fractals.
+(2024).
+Zhang, Y., Hua, Z., Bao, H. & Huang, H.

+**11.03.2025:** A simple method for generating chaotic 1D complex-valued maps is presented.
+The equation is given by $$z(j+1) = p_1 (z(j)^n)^{1/m} + p_2$$.
+As the function $$(\cdot)^{1/m}$$ is multi-valued, multiple outputs are generated at each timestep and only the principle value will be used to calculate the next step.
+For a couple of smaller value combinations of $$m$$ and $$n$$ fixed points, their stability, sufficient conditions for chaotic behavior and exact values of Lyapunov exponents are calculated.
+Then, bifurcation diagrams and attractors are plotted for various parameters and various metrics shown that indicate highly chaotic trajectories.
+It is shown that these maps allow the creation of random number sequences and show that their method has many advantages over previous chaos-based random number geerators such as theoretical tractability, computational efficiency and large chaotic range.

+I am still searching for a way to combine my complex analysis background with nonlinear dynamics and while this paper did not entirely do that, it showed how this knowledge might be useful in this area and contains some references to further reading.
+Additionally, some very nice looking fractals are in this paper, that I might recreate in the future.

 # Papers